-Here's why Camden works so well and how, like any small town, a few areas could work better.
+Here are a few reasons why Camden works so well and how, like any small town, a it could work even better.

 Great Existing Assets in Camden